Markets in Focus

 Definitions

 The Federal Open Market Committee (FOMC) consists of 12 members: the seven members of the Board of Governors of the Federal Reserve System; the president of the Federal Reserve Bank of New York; and four of the remaining 11 Reserve Bank presidents, who serve one-year terms on a rotating basis.
 The FOMC holds eight regularly scheduled meetings per year at which it reviews economic and financial conditions, determines the appropriate stance of monetary policy, and assesses the risks to its long-run goals of price stability and sustainable economic growth.
+The FOMC observes a blackout period, which begins at midnight of the second Saturday before each meeting.
+During the blackout periods, committee members do not make public comments about macroeconomic developments or monetary policy issues.

 Market capitalization, or market cap, refers to the total dollar market value of a company’s outstanding shares of stock.